carlfranklin/AddIdentityServer/README.md

 In this module we:

-- Created a new Blazor Server project without any authentication template code.
+- Created a new Blazor Server project without any authentication.
 - Added support for Identity Roles in *Program.cs*
 - Modified the Identity Database connection string in *appsettings.json*
 - Generated the migration to create the database with the `add-migration` command